 - Infrared – lamps use lightwaves to heat the person’s body, not the entire room

-You might see a few saunas with rocks that you can pour water over to let out a burst of steam but it is VERY IMPORTANT you read all posted signs.
-Those who try to pour water over fake rocks in an electrically heated sauna can cause fire, shock or can even get electrocuted.
+You might see a few saunas with rocks that you can pour water over to let out a burst of steam, but you must read all posted signs.
+Those who try to pour water over fake rocks in an electrically heated sauna can cause fire, shock, or even get electrocuted.

-Temperatures of saunas range between 158° to 212° Fahrenheit and the humidity is typically kept at 0.
-Some saunas will try to have humidity levels of 0-20%.
+Temperatures of saunas range between 158° to 212° Fahrenheit, and the humidity is typically kept at 0.
+However, some saunas will try to have humidity levels of 0-20%.

-Most saunas are made out of wood or some type of wood material.
+Most saunas are made out of wood or some wood material.
 They typically have benches like steam rooms that also double as seats.

 Skin Health – Sauna & Steam Room

 Both the steam room and sauna will help open up your pores and cleanse your outer skin layer.
-Since each room is heated at such a high temperature, you are going to sweat; when you sweat you get rid of harmful toxins.
-Once toxins are eliminated from the body you have less risk of showing skin irritations such as acne, blackheads or rashes.
+Since each room is heated at such a high temperature, you will sweat; when you sweat, you get rid of harmful toxins.
+Once toxins are eliminated from the body, you have less risk of showing skin irritations such as acne, blackheads, or rashes.
 Clear skin is smooth skin.

-Use of both will also help you shed dead skin faster.
-Your body sheds its skin every 30 days and when you use a sauna with the steam room you are helping your body shed your skin more effectively and efficiently, leaving you with that glowy skin look.
+The use of both will also help you shed dead skin faster.
+Your body sheds its skin every 30 days, and when you use a sauna with the steam room, you are helping your body shed your skin more effectively and efficiently, leaving you with that glowy skin look.

 Helps With Daily Skin Routines

 As we went over above, both rooms will help open and clean your pores.
-When pores are open your skin is going to absorb your skin products more beneficially, and in doing so will actually be able to help your skin in the way the products were meant to.
+When pores are open, your skin will absorb your skin products more beneficially, and in doing so, will actually be able to help your skin in the way the products were meant to.

-The first thing people often notice after paring heated rooms with their daily skin care routine is the results.
-Skin care products take years to make and should do what they say.
-If you aren’t noticing results it is most likely because your pores are clogged and you are not properly washing your face; it’s not because the products are full of shit.
+The first thing people often notice after paring heated rooms with their daily skincare routine is the results.
+Skincare products take years to make and should do what they say.
+So if you aren’t noticing results, it is most likely because your pores are clogged, and you are not properly washing your face; it’s not because the products are full of shit.

 Heated Rooms + Skin Care Routine

 Before you enter the sauna, make sure you wash your face!
 Water with a towel is fine, or a cleansing towelette would be great!
-I would recommend using the sauna before the steam room.
-Typically in facials, you get steam towards the end as to help keep moisture by your face to prevent overly dry skin and to penetrate into more layers of your skin.
+But, again, I would recommend using the sauna before the steam room.
+Typically in facials, you get steam towards the end to help keep moisture by your face to prevent overly dry skin and penetrate more layers of your skin.

-If you don’t do much as far as a skincare routine, I suggest at least investing in a nice cleanser and moisturizer.
-Preventing wrinkles is easier then reacting to them and no matter how superficial you may be, why have wrinkles if you can help prevent them?
+If you don’t do much as a skincare routine, I suggest investing in a nice cleanser and moisturizer.
+Preventing wrinkles is easier than reacting to them and no matter how superficial you may be, why have wrinkles if you can help prevent them?

-Important to note: DO NOT do a full facial or skin care regimen before going into saunas/steam room or in the rooms themselves.
-The products will mix with your sweat and it can cause irritation and breakouts.
-Don’t roll your eyes, Linda, I’ve seen you try it before.
+Important to note: DO NOT do a full facial or skincare regimen before going into saunas/steam rooms or in the rooms themselves.
+The products will mix with your sweat, and it can cause irritation and breakouts.
+Please don’t roll your eyes, Linda; I’ve seen you try it before.

 Sauna Benefits For Your Skin

 Truth be told, going to a sauna is walking a fine line for skin benefits.
 Some skin illnesses will be negatively affected by saunas, such as atopic dermatitis, while others will benefit from the dry heat.
-A few medical ailments that will be benefited by the use of the sauna include:
+A few medical ailments that the use of the sauna will benefit include:

 A sauna can also help the reproduction of collagen, which helps your overall skin elasticity and helps promote new cell growth.

-Ever notice why your skin is better in the dryer months vs more humid ones?
+Ever notice why your skin is better in the dryer months vs. more humid ones?
 It’s because of the temperature and humidity.
 Saunas can mimic these benefits and be super beneficial for those who deal with oily or greasy skin.
-Using the sauna every day can help control your skin and its overly active glands.
+In addition, using the sauna every day can help control your skin and its overly active glands.

 Extra Health Benefits

 Since it is a dry environment, you can flush the infections out safely without re-spreading it to yourself via sweat or things you touch.
-You also won’t infect anyone else since it is so dry and won’t be left over via sweat on the benches or surrounding surfaces!
+You also won’t infect anyone since it is so dry and won’t be leftover via sweat on the benches or surrounding surfaces!

 One of the great benefits of a sauna is you can enjoy one in the comfort of your very own home.
-They really aren’t that much and can be delivered to your home with the option of professional set up.
-There are a number of options on the market and the best part is you only have to keep it on when you want to use it.
+They really aren’t that much and can be delivered to your home with the option of a professional setup.
+There are several options on the market, and the best part is you only have to keep it on when you want to use it.
 This means you won’t be charged an arm and a leg for your electrical bill!

 The only product you need to keep your hair healthy and strong!
 Click here to read more now!